bompiyapon/DSI_Project4/README.md

 ### Conclusion
 ----------------------------
-Our model correctly predicts 77.8% of the observations
+Our model correctly predicts 78.2% of the observations
-- Among posts that our model predicted, Sensitivity 92% (False Negative 161 which is have WNV but predicted not have WNV)
+- Among posts that our model predicted, Sensitivity 92% (False Negative 155 which is have WNV but predicted not have WNV)

 Conclusion
 - WNV is highly seasonal, most occur in July and August (week21-week32)
 - WNV outbreak are more serious in summer (high temperature) and high perciption (humidity, dewpoint, etc.)
+- Therefore, we need to spray before week 31 to maximize cost benefit.

 Scope for future improvements:
-- Calculate distance of trap?
-- Go deep down in weather: streaks of weather like rain 7 days in a row?
+- Go deep down in weather: streaks of weather like rain 7 days in a row
-- Extend grid search for better performance
-- Change rate of train/test split (decrease test size for better model)
-- Spatial lag? of day lag
+- Spatial area correlation is neighbor area effect.
+- Spatial time series correlation is neighbor temperature effect or not.